 Background: The Division of Berlin

-Despite the Berlin Airlift’s successful conclusion, tensions continued to escalate.
-To stem the mass exodus of East Germans to the more prosperous West, the Soviet Union ordered the construction of the Berlin Wall in 1961.
-The wall was a physical barrier separating East and West Berlin, preventing citizens from freely crossing the border.
+Having solved the problem of the Berlin Airlift, hostilities continued to increase.
+To stop the mass exodus of East Germans to the more prosperous West, the Soviet Union told East German leaders to build the Berlin Wall in 1961.
+That wall was a physical thing, a barrier, that separated East and West Berlin, that people could not get from one side to the other, because here was a wall.

-The construction of the Berlin Wall further deepened the divide between the two superpowers during the Cold War.
-It became an enduring symbol of the repression and lack of freedom under communist rule.
+During the Cold War the construction of the Berlin Wall made further the divide between the two super powers.
+Instead, it provided an enduring symbol of the repression and the lack of freedom under communist rule.

 Impact on the Cold War